JosefGrilloC/Skeletal-core-past-Symbio/README.md

 # Skeletal-core-past-Symbio

  This repository contains the analysis code and data supporting: Grillo et al. 2025 - Coral skeletal cores as windows into past Symbiodiniaceae community dynamics.
-Global Change Biology (doi: )

  ## Contents
 - `Grillo_et_al_2025/`: R Project containing the code as a Rmarkdown and the knitted HTML file along with the required Data